cfcosta/rack-analytics/README.markdown

 		gem 'rack-analytics'

-Run `rails generate rack-analytics:install` to install the initializer file on `config/initializers/rack-analytics.rb`.
+Run `rails generate rack:analytics:install` to install the initializer file on `config/initializers/rack-analytics.rb`.
 Some configuration options are highlighted on this file.

 Then, on your `config/application.rb`, add the following line after inside your Application class: